Industrial Solvents Trading License in Dubai

 The UAE's favourable fiscal environment further strengthens the case for establishing here.
 Qualifying free zone businesses pay zero corporate tax on eligible income, and re-exported goods attract no UAE customs duty.
 For solvent traders operating on volume-driven margins, these structural advantages translate directly into improved profitability and competitive pricing capability in target markets.

 Activity Code 4669.82 authorises the wholesale trading of a wide range of industrial solvents and related chemical compounds.
 Covered products include acetone, ethanol, toluene, xylene, methanol, and similar substances used across industrial and commercial applications.
-The licence is issued as a Trading Licence under the Trading category by Dubai South Business Hub Free Zone.
+The license is issued as a Trading License under the Trading category by Dubai South Business Hub Free Zone.

-It is important to note that this licence does not extend to manufacturing or chemical processing activities.
-Businesses that intend to blend, refine, or produce solvents will require a separate industrial licence.
-The trading licence is specifically designed for businesses engaged in the commercial movement and distribution of finished solvent products.
+It is important to note that this license does not extend to manufacturing or chemical processing activities.
+Businesses that intend to blend, refine, or produce solvents will require a separate industrial license.
+The trading license is specifically designed for businesses engaged in the commercial movement and distribution of finished solvent products.

-This licence is well suited to a range of business profiles operating within the chemicals and industrial materials sector:
+This license is well suited to a range of business profiles operating within the chemicals and industrial materials sector:

 Chemical wholesalers and distributors seeking a compliant UAE base from which to serve GCC and wider MENA markets